amazeeio/docs/blackfireio.md

 1. Follow Steps 1-3 from above.
 2. Connect to the Docker Container
-3. Run the `blackfire` command with defining the client-id and client-token from your [your Blackfire.io account](https://blackfire.io/account)
+3. Run the `blackfire` command with defining the client-id and client-token from your [your Blackfire.io account](https://blackfire.io/account), example